TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 - It does this by reconstructing a new array that is typically double the size of the original array and copying all the original elements from that array into the new one and freeing the memory that the old array was taking up.
 It then adds/removes the element the user wanted to before resizing
 - The doubling in size makes pushing/popping an element take O(n) time on average because you wouldn't have to keep reconstructing the array after every push/pop
   - The amount of operations it takes to reconstruct an array by doubling is always dominated by the most recent reconstruction, meaning that the amount of operations it takes to reconstruct an array is always greater than or equal to the sum of the amount of operations it took from previous reconstructions.
 This also means the total sum of all operations it took to reconstruct the array into the latest size is less than or equal to twice the amount of operations the latest reconstruction took
-    - Pushing an arbitrary n number of elements takes O(2n) time, which reduces to O(n) time
+    - Pushing an arbitrary n number of elements takes O(2n) time, which reduces to O(n) time because you can disregard constants when talking about O time complexity when the constants are adding or multiplying with variables

 ![image](https://github.com/TenHam3/Data-Structures-and-Algorithms-Notes/assets/109705811/0b0f20ca-e49a-4c6a-bb41-450a48a43760)